Appointments Line: 01530 270933

 Doctors and Nurse Practitioner

 If you consider it medically necessary you can be seen on the same day.
 In cases of real emergency, which will not wait until an appointment, please bring the patient to the surgery, telephoning beforehand to warn us.
-For matters that you believe can be dealt with quickly, we offer express surgeries.
-These are five-minute appointments for dealing with just one straightforward problem.

 Getting the Best From Your Doctor